-Sometimes children and adults experience situations in life that are categorized as trauma.
+Sometimes children and adults experience situations in life that are characterized as trauma.
 Trauma can be described as one isolated event or an ongoing situation that is emotionally distressing and that is outside the usual experiences in life.
 The person may experience fear, terror, or helplessness.

-• Separation from, or loss of, caregiver or loved one
+- Separation from, or loss of, caregiver or loved one

-• Medical and surgical procedures; intensive care hospitalization
+- Medical and surgical procedures; intensive care hospitalization

-• Multiple living situations early in life
+- Multiple living situations early in life

-• Natural disasters
+- Natural disasters

-• Neglect or abuse
+- Neglect or abuse

-• Violence or witnessing violence
+- Violence or witnessing violence

-Individuals with trauma histories may be more likely to experience certain types of sensory processing difficulties.
+Individuals with trauma histories can be more likely to experience certain types of sensory processing difficulties.
 These difficulties may include a hyper-sensitivity to touch, sound, sights, smells, or movements, being easily overloaded by environmental stimulation, and/or difficulty regulating emotions.
 For children there may also be problems with body awareness and coordination.

 If you are interested in learning more about the services available at Occupational Therapy Connections or if you have questions, please call us at (317) 581-1185.